Enroll now in our 2026 Winter term - it starts the week of January 20!

 Objective: This level will cover vocabulary and structures which will allow the learner to become autonomous when fulfilling functions such as shopping, dining out or describing one’s professional life or studies.
 While the content of this level will continue to enrich the four language skills of listening, speaking, reading, and writing, learners will also have the opportunity to deepen their knowledge of idiomatic speech and the culture and etiquette of Germany, Austria and Switzerland.

-Learning Outcome: Students will be able have a conversation with native speakers about different subjects using the correct conjugations and appropriate vocabulary when conversing or expressing specific points of view.
+Learning Outcome: Students will be able to have conversations with native speakers about different subjects using correct grammar and appropriate vocabulary when conversing or expressing specific points of view.
 Learners will also be able to make purchases with an understanding of local practices.
-They will be able to express themselves accurately in a variety of different social and professional situations and will be acquainted with local customs such as appropriate etiquette when dining out.
+They will be able to express themselves accurately in a variety of different social and professional situations and will be acquainted with local customs such as appropriate etiquette.

 This level is to gain an advanced command of German.
 There will be a review of previous material covered in the Pre-Advanced level